 Development of the CPW Scheme was forecast to provide a range of economic and social benefits to the wider community.
-Limited data has been collated to accurately quantify these effects as operation of the full scheme has only recently commenced.
 Specific positive benefits resulting from Scheme that have been identified to date include:

-- \$592 million in increased agricultural output from land irrigated using the CPW Scheme - Long-term employment for staff on farms where land use has changed to higher value use - Support for the supply of raw materials to food processing facilities (e.g., Fonterra, McCains, Watties, Synlait) - Upwards of 1,000 direct and indirect jobs in the wider Christchurch region as a result of the Scheme - Provision of opportunities for landowners to convert land use to higher value options - Conversion of unsustainable groundwater use to surface water use to date CPW Shareholders have reduced their usage of groundwater by more than 50% across the scheme
+- \$592 million in increased agricultural output from land irrigated using the CPW Scheme - Long-term employment for staff on farms where land use has changed to higher value use - Support for the supply of raw materials to food processing facilities (e.g., Fonterra, McCains, Watties, Synlait) - Upwards of 1,000 direct and indirect jobs in the wider Christchurch region as a result of the Scheme - Provision of opportunities for landowners to convert land use to higher value options

-- Provision of supplementary/backup water supplies for the Springfield and Sheffield communities - Construction of 20 turnouts (connections to the scheme) to provide contingency for rural fire fighting (8 in Stage 1, 7 in Stage 2 and 5 in the Sheffield Scheme area).
+- Conversion of unsustainable groundwater use to surface water use to date CPW Shareholders have reduced their usage of groundwater by more than 50% across the scheme - Provision of supplementary/backup water supplies for the Springfield and Sheffield communities - Construction of 20 turnouts (connections to the scheme) to provide contingency for rural fire fighting (8 in Stage 1, 7 in Stage 2 and 5 in the Sheffield Scheme area).